-- A high interest savings account may limit how often you can access your money.
+A high-interest savings account may limit how often you can access your money.
 If you can live with those limitations, take advantage of that strong yield.
 But if not, look for a savings account that offers looser restrictions.

 Should you get an ATM card?

 Some accounts also offer the option for an ATM card, including online savings accounts.
-This may sound like a nice perk, but before you opt for one, ask a couple of questions:
+This may sound like a nice perk; but before you opt for one, ask a couple of questions:

-Will easier access result in more spending?
+- Would easier access result in more spending?

-- If this account is for savings, is having easier access to your money going to hurt your savings habits?
+If this account is for savings, is having easier access to your money going to hurt your savings habits?

-Are you sacrificing a higher interest rate for the ATM card?
+- Are you sacrificing a higher interest rate for the ATM card?

-- If so, you might be better off with a conventional checking account for your short-term funds, while finding a high interest savings account or money market account for your longer-term savings.
+If so, you might be better off with a conventional checking account for your short-term funds, while finding a high interest savings account or money market account for your longer-term savings.

 A savings account is money on deposit that earns interest.
 Savings accounts may be offered by banks or credit unions.
 Savings accounts are not designed for frequent transactions like bill payments, but represent a way to keep your money safely earning interest and available when you need it.